CBIIT/bento-docs/source/configuration/cart-workflow.md

-### File-Centric Cart page table data (GraphQL)
+### File-Centric Cart Page table data (GraphQL)

-The data is retrieved using a GraphQL Query used in the Dashboard page:
+The data is retrieved using a GraphQL Query used in the Dashboard Page:

 ```javascript
 // code placeholder